scholacantorum/public-site/poetry/index.md

   January 2027.
 The three winning poems will be announced at Schola’s spring concert on Saturday, May 23, 2027.
-The title of this Schola concert is *The Poet Speaks*, and it will feature significant choral compositions inspired by the poetry of William Shakespeare, Dylan Thimas, Sara Teasdale, Rainer Maria Rilke, among others.
+The title of this Schola concert is *The Poet Speaks*, and it will feature significant choral compositions inspired by the poetry of William Shakespeare, Dylan Thomas, Sara Teasdale, Rainer Maria Rilke, among others.